tygorda/tygorda.github.io/content/talks/2407-crc/index.md

 ---
-title: "Listening to the long ringdown"
+title: "Listening to the long ringdown: A novel way to pinpoint the equation of state in neutron-star cores"
 publication: "CRC‑TR 211 (Strong‑interaction matter under extreme conditions) Meeting -- *Invited Plenary*"
 event_url:
 authors: